- How can I use WindStax?

 6. The best question about power: How much usable electricity does WindStax store?

 - - WindStax use sealed maintenance-free 100 percent recyclable deep cycle AGM (absorbent glass mat) batteries.
+We also use GEL batteries.
 The storage capacity of WindStax is measured in terms of amp-hours.
 The ampere-hour rating divided by the load in amps will provide the estimated time of that cycle.
 For example, a 12V battery rated for 200 Ah (for a 10-hour rate) will deliver 20 amperes of current for 10 hours under standard temperature conditions (25C or 77F).
 We use 12, 24, and 48V battery banks depending on the application.

 - - WindStax base units arrive fully charged with 200-amp hour storage capacity installed.
 On board battery storage can be increased to 1200 amp hours.
 Add remote batteries and WindStax storage capacity is limited only by the wind and solar power available to keep them charged.

 - - Moving batteries and electronics inside a building, we can increases storage capacity up to 15,000 watt hours (15kWh) at 20 hour discharge using revolutionary new Aqueous Hybrid Ion technology (AHItm) from Aquion Energy.

 - - WindStax has two standard units 20 foot tall and 40’ tall.
 The base units are the core of our wind power systems.
 Each has the same ground footprint, the larger one is twice as tall.
 They arrive fully assembled, charged, and operational – plug and play.

 - - Our mission is to provide reliable and affordable green energy with as little fuss as possible.
 The current price of our WindStax 20 is US $14,900.
 The WindStax 40 is $29,900.
 Contact us for accessories, upgrades, delivery, and installation pricing.